 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Our internal control over financial reporting is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
 Under the supervision and with the participation of management, including our President and Chief Executive Officer and Executive Vice President, Secretary and Chief Financial Officer, we evaluated the effectiveness of our internal controls over financial reporting as of September 30, 2012 using the criteria set forth in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 Based on this evaluation, we have concluded that, as of September 30, 2012, our internal control over financial reporting was effective.
-Our internal control over financial reporting as of September 30, 2012, our internal control over financial reporting was effective.
-Our internal control over financial reporting as of September 30, 2012, our internal control over financial reporting firm who also audited our financial reporting as of Septembers.
+Our internal control over financial reporting as of September 30, 2012 has been audited by KPMG LLP, the independent registered public accounting firm who also audited our financial statements.
 Their attestation report appears on page F-3.